nicky-nym/nicky-nym.github.io/pages/cities.md

 "Hong Kong is a small island city with an area of 1104 square kilometers.
 To date, the city has a population of 7.1 million, and is projected to reach 8.6 million by 2026 (HK Census and Statistics Department, 2014)."[^xu]

 "Zoning regulations allow special FARs in key station areas to attract private investments and comprehensive development."[^xu]

+> "Corner lots are significantly more valuable than mid-block lots, according to the study, and lots in close proximity to Broadway, which runs the length of the island, also have higher values."[^manhattan]